 After more than five (5) decades, Metrobank now has over 1,950 ATMs nationwide and more than 860 domestic branches.
 It also has 31 foreign branches, representative offices, and subsidiaries.

-Being a universal bank, Metrobank does not only offer a full range of banking products but also created various loan options.
+Being a universal bank, Metrobank offers a full range of banking products and creates various options for Metrobank loans.

 Here are some basic facts about Metrobank loans that you have to consider.